howardwang0620/bubble-dxf-parser/readme.md

                 "area": 0
             }
         ],
-        "totalLength": 0
+        "total_length": 0
     },
     "image": "Base64 Encoded Image text here",
-    "extents": "28.977in x 12.727in",
-    "unSupportedTypes": "none",
+    "unsupported_types": "none",
-    "missingColors": "none",
+    "missing_colors": "none",
     "message": "Success!"
 }
 ```
 The output has 7 different keys:
+* x_extents
+    * X Extent of DXF File
+* y_extents
+    * Y Extent of DXF File
-* includedColors
+* included_colors
-* excludedColors
+* excluded_colors
 * image
     * Base64 Encoded Image text representing the DXF file
-* extents
-  * DXF file extents with unit parameter if given
-* unsupportedTypes
+* unsupported_types
     * Text representing any entities not covered by the DXF parser
     * Currently covers LINE, POLYLINE, LWPOLYLINE, SPLINE, CIRCLE, ELLIPSE, and ARC types
-* missingColors
+* missing_colors
     * Text representing any colors missing from the included parameter
 * message
     * Text displaying API status

-The includedColors and excludedColors keys are a nested JSON object and have **2** children keys each, **colors** which denotes a list of colors with their name and length/area calculations and **totalLength** which denotes the sum length of entities represented in the colors key.
+The included_colors and excluded_colors keys are a nested JSON object and have **2** children keys each, **colors** which denotes a list of colors with their name and length/area calculations and **total_length** which denotes the sum length of entities represented in the colors key.

 ## API Connector